 We use your data to:

-- send you relevant communications (such as emails with latest developments from the University)
+- send you relevant communications (for example emails with latest developments from the University)

-- offer you beneficial services (such as events and webinars with sector leading experts, networking opportunities, mentoring and careers advice)
+- offer you beneficial services (for example events and webinars with sector leading experts, networking opportunities, mentoring and careers advice)

 - process your donation (and any Gift Aid claims)